 Step 4: Create scheduled tasks

-A scheduled task is a pre-set task that can execute a specific scaling rule at a designated time point.
+A scheduled task is a predefined task that executes a specific scaling rule at a set time point.

 The following table describes the parameter settings used in this topic.
-Any parameters that are not covered in the following table default to their default settings.
+Parameters that are not covered in the following table default to their default settings.
 For information about how to configure a scheduled task, see Overview.

 Parameter